-Writing, Language, and Digital Composing Center: The Writing, Language, and Digital Composing Center supports graduate and undergraduate students in all three colleges as well as faculty and staff.
-Tutors work with students to develop reading skills, prepare oral presentations, and plan, draft, and revise their written assignments.
+Jaguar Writing, Language, and Digital Composing Center (WLDCC)

+The Jaguar Writing Center provides writing support to graduate and undergraduate students in all three colleges as well as faculty and staff.
+Writing tutors work with students to develop reading skills, prepare oral presentations, plan, draft, and revise their written assignments.
 Our language tutors support students enrolled in Spanish courses and students composing in Spanish for any assignment.
-Our digital studio tutors support students working on digital projects such as eportfolios, class presentations, or other digital multimedia projects.
-Students can schedule appointments through JagWire under the Student Services tab.
-Click on "Writing, Language, and Digital Composing Center" to make your appointment.
-The Center offers face-to-face, synchronous online, and asynchronous digital appointments.
-More information about what services we offer, how to make an appointment, and how to access your appointment can be found on our website at <https://www.tamusa.edu/academics/>.
+Our digital studio tutors support students working on digital projects such as e-portfolios, class presentations, or other digital multimedia projects.

+The Writing Center offers face-to-face, synchronous online, and asynchronous digital appointments.
+Students can schedule appointments with the Writing Center in JagWire under the Student Services tab.
+Click on Writing, Language, and Digital Composing Center to make your appointment.
+Students wanting to work in real time with a tutor can schedule an Online Appointment.
+Students wishing to receive asynchronous, written feedback from a tutor can schedule an e-Tutoring appointment.
+More information about what services we offer, how to make an appointment, and how to access your appointment can be found on the [Writing Center's website](#).
+The Writing Center can also be reached by emailing: writingcenter@tamusa.edu.

+Meeting Basic Needs

-Meeting Basic Needs: Any student who has difficulty affording groceries or accessing sufficient food to eat every day or who lacks a safe and stable place to live, and believes this may affect their performance in the course, is urged to submit a CARE referral (<https://www.tamusa.edu/university-policies/Student-Rights-and-Responsibilities/file-a-report.html>) for support.
+Any student who has difficulty affording groceries or accessing sufficient food to eat every day or who lacks a safe and stable place to live and believes this may affect their performance in the course, is urged to [submit a CARE report for support](#).
 Furthermore, please notify the professor if you are comfortable in doing so.
 This will enable them to direct you to available resources.
+The [General's Store is a food pantry](#) that is available on campus as well.

+Military Affairs

-Military Affairs: Veterans and active-duty military personnel are welcomed and encouraged to visit the Office of Military Affairs for any question involving federal or state VA Education Benefits.
-Visit the Patriots' Casa building, Room 202, or to contact the Office of Military Affairs with any questions at military.va@tamusa.edu or (210)784-1397.
+Veterans and active-duty military personnel are welcomed and encouraged to visit the Office of Military Affairs for any question involving federal or state VA Education Benefits.
+Visit the Patriots' Casa building, room 202, or to contact the Office of Military Affairs with any questions at military.va@tamusa.edu or (210)784-1397.

+Religious Observances

-Religious Observances: Texas A&M University-San Antonio recognizes the diversity of faiths represented among the campus community and protects the rights of students, faculty, and staff to observe religious holidays according to their tradition.
-Under the policy, students are provided an opportunity to make up any examination, study, or course work requirements that may be missed due to a religious observance provided they notify their instructors before the end of the second week of classes for regular session classes.
+Texas A&M University-San Antonio recognizes the wide variety of faiths represented among the campus community and protects the rights of students, faculty, and staff to observe religious holidays according to their tradition.
+Under the policy, students are provided with an opportunity to make up any examination, study, or course work requirements that may be missed due to a religious observance provided they notify their instructors before the end of the second week of classes for regular session classes.

+The Six-Drop Rule

-The Six-Drop Rule: Students are subject to the requirements of Senate Bill (SB) 1231 passed by the Texas Legislature in 2007.
+Students are subject to the requirements of Senate Bill (SB) 1231 passed by the Texas Legislature in 2007.
 SB 1231 limits students to a maximum of six (6) non-punitive course drops (i.e., courses a student chooses to drop) during their undergraduate careers.
 A non-punitive drop does not affect the student's GPA.
 However, course drops that exceed the maximum allowed by SB 1231 will be treated as "F" grades and will impact the student's GPA.